 The site was only a ten minute walk from the coast path and there was plenty of walking in the area.
-On Sunday we wanted to walk to Land's End, but as there was an amber weather warning for torrential rain, thunder, lightening and hail - we decided to turn around when we got to Sennen Cove so we could get back before the weather became too bad.
-Fortunately we missed the worst of the weather but we had hours of very heavy rain.
+On Sunday we wanted to walk to Land's End, but as there was an amber weather warning for torrential rain, thunder, lightening and hail - we decided to turn around when we got to Sennen Coastguard Lookout so we could get back before the weather became too bad.
+Fortunately we missed the worst of the storm but we had hours of very heavy rain.

 On Monday we set off walking in light drizzle and walked to St Just.
 By late morning it had stopped raining and the sun came out so we had a lovely walk back along the coast path.

 Although we enjoyed our time at Sennen Cove, we're not sure we'll return to that site so we had a look at the Sennen Cove Camping and Caravan Club site, which is a mile or so further up the road.
 There were spacious pitches and a spotlessly clean amenities block so we decided that when we return to the area we'll stay at that site.

 When we left Treveda Farm we stopped off at Sainsburys in Penzance to replenish stocks and drove to Long Rock beach car park for our lunch.
 Parking is only £1.00 for the day and it's a great place to stop for lunch with views towards St Michael's Mount.

 We then went to the Godrevy Park Caravan and Motorhome Club site for four days.
 We've stayed here when we had our caravan and it's a lovely site, again only a short walk from the coast path.
 We were able to choose our pitch and as we know it's a windy site we chose to pitch behind a small hedge to give us some protection from the wind.
 We also put up the sail and windbreak to make it a little more sheltered.
 The wardens were also fine with us pitching 'nose first' so our awning faced the same way as other caravans.